UHBiocomputation/UH-biocomputation-web/content/20210520-feasibility-of-topological-data-analysis-for-event-related-fmri.rst

 from event-related fMRI designs.
 Event-related fMRI is very common but limited in terms of the number of events that can be run within a practical time frame and the effect size that can be expected.
-Here, we investigate whether persistent homology\textemdash a popular TDA tool that identifies topological features in data and quantifies their robustness\textemdash can identify known signals given these constraints.
+Here, we investigate whether persistent homology- a popular TDA tool that identifies topological features in data and quantifies their robustness- can identify known signals given these constraints.
 We use fmrisim, a Python-based simulator of realistic fMRI data, to assess the plausibility of recovering a simple topological representation under a variety of conditions.
 Our results suggest